Merkoba/Harambe/README.md

 This will allow anybody to view the list of uploaded files.

-This is turned off by default, controlled by `enable_list`.
+This is turned off by default.

 The list can be slightly protected with a password.